BabaT130/universe_simulator/README.md

 # universe_simulator

-#Particle Simulator created with Godot
+\n Particle Simulator created with Godot
-#Simulates quantum behavior of protons, neutrons, and electrons forming atoms and molecules
+\n Simulates quantum behavior of protons, neutrons, and electrons forming atoms and molecules

-#Created for educational and scientific purposes
+\n Created for educational and scientific purposes